-Stand quietly and the forest slowly comes back to life around you.
-Unseen animals move and invisible wings flap.
-Leaves rustle.
-A heavy foot breaks fallen branches.
-Your imagination runs wild.
+But stand quietly, and the forest slowly comes back to life around you.
+Unseen animals of the night move, invisible wings flap, leaves rustle and your imagination runs wild.

-Then dawn brings the slanting sun rays that pierce the gloom.
-You can feel the weight of the towering giants bearing down on you.
-Watching the wind eddies slowly pass over the tree tops, swaying the mighty pines, it’s easy to understand how ancient people saw magical powers moving through the forest.
-In the silence and gloom, there is enchantment and sometimes, something a little more.
+When dawn brings the slanting sun rays that pierce the gloom, you can feel the weight of the towering giants bearing down on you.
+Watching the wind eddies slowly pass over the treetops, swaying the mighty pines, it’s easy to understand how ancient people saw magical powers moving through the forest.
+In the silence, there is enchantment and sometimes, something a little more.
 Forests can be truly magical places.

-I grew up in Europe, in a family where animals were always a close part of our lives.
+I grew up in Wales, in a culture where animals were always a close part of our lives.
 In my world, we loved the folk stories that told of the loyalty and bravery of our faithful dogs, and the sometimes human characteristics of cats.

 Inspiration for writing this novel came from my own Welsh culture.
 It’s a country of green hills and deep valleys.
-It’s also a land of ancient King's and Druids, where evil once took many forms, and our hero's died with their devoted dogs beside them.
+It’s also a land of ancient Kings and Druids, where evil once took many forms, and our heroes died with their devoted dogs beside them.

 One of our most loved legends tells of Prince Llywelyn and his favourite hound, Gelert.

 The Prince loved to hunt in the hills and forests of Caernarvonshire.
 One morning, he called his dogs to accompany him, but his favorite hound, Gelert, didn’t appear.
 Disappointed, the Prince left without him.

 When the Prince returned later to his castle, Gelert stood waiting to greet him, covered in blood.
 The Prince, fearing the worst, rushed to his newborn son’s nursery.
 Sure enough, he found the crib overturned, and the walls splattered with blood.